OptimusPi/MotelyJSON/README.md

 The fastest Balatro seed searcher with JSON, YAML support and an interactive TUI.

 Based on [@tacodiva](https://github.com/tacodiva)'s incredible [Motely](https://github.com/tacodiva/Motely) - a blazing-fast SIMD-powered seed searcher.
-This fork extends it with multiple configuration formats (JSON, YAML, TOML) and a Terminal User Interface for easy filter creation.
+This fork extends it with multiple configuration formats (JSON, YAML) and a Terminal User Interface for easy filter creation.

 ## Quick Start